beejjorgensen/cs344_curriculum/week02/quiz-2.md

 A library function runs in privileged kernel mode, whereas a system call runs in unprivileged user mode.

-A system call runs in unprivileged kernel mode, whereas a library function runs in privileged user mode.
+A system call handles I/O, whereas a library function handles privileged hardware.

-A library function runs in unprivileged kernel mode, whereas a system call runs in privileged user mode.
+A library function is a low-level part of the OS that interfaces with hardware, whereas a system call is part of the C library.

 ---